 Based on the test, H3 is not supported.
 From the table, the significance of MO is 0,923 with the positive coefficient regression is 0,135.
 The significance of MO is higher than 0,05 which means the existence of managerial ownership does not influences significantly toward firm value.
-This is caused 2014).
 The stakeholders do not believe to the management of the company yet because the stakeholders think that the commissioners do not have enough knowledge about their company.